kghosh-me/GBN_Stakeholders/pages/PBN__StakeholderSubgroup_17.md

 ## NOA

+### Overview

+The behaviors of green area managers and organizations are driven by their needs, opportunities, and capabilities.
+Their automatic need for resource management and maintenance and preservation motivates them to implement sustainable practices, such as water and energy conservation, and regular landscaping to minimize resource consumption and ensure the visual appeal and safety of green spaces.
+Their reflective need for community well-being and environmental conservation drives them to create green areas that contribute to physical and mental health, social interaction, and biodiversity conservation.
+They leverage physical opportunities such as participating in the design and planning of green cities, implementing sustainable practices, and integrating technology to optimize resource allocation.
+They also utilize social opportunities by actively engaging with the community, promoting health and well-being, and collaborating with stakeholders to advocate for the inclusion and prioritization of green spaces in urban policies.
+Their capabilities, including their knowledge and expertise, technical skills, and ability to communicate and collaborate, enable them to effectively manage and utilize urban green spaces, ensuring their resilience and contribution to the quality of life in cities and neighborhoods.

 ### Needs

-nIn the context of green cities or Green Building neighborhoods, green area managers and organizations have both automatic and reflective needs or motivations.
+In the context of green cities or Green Building neighborhoods, green area managers and organizations have both automatic and reflective needs or motivations.

 Automatic Needs:
 1. Resource Management: Green area managers and organizations have the automatic need to effectively manage and utilize resources such as water, energy, and waste within urban green spaces.
 This involves implementing sustainable practices, such as rainwater harvesting systems or energy-efficient lighting, to minimize resource consumption and reduce environmental impact.